Skip to main content

 Membrane Filtration The product is passed through a 0.45-micron filter, which is then rinsed to remove any antimicrobial properties of the drug itself.
 The filter is then placed in growth media and incubated.
 The preferred method for many products, especially those with inherent antimicrobial properties that could interfere with a direct inoculation test.

 A passing result means no microbial growth is observed after the incubation period.
-This is the ultimate verification that the procedures outlined in USP were successful.
+This is the ultimate verification that the procedures outlined in USP <797> were successful.
 However, sterility is only part of the story.
+A product can be sterile but still contain remnants of dead bacteria, specifically lipopolysaccharides (LPS) from the cell walls of gram-negative bacteria.
+These are known as endotoxins.

 Verifying the absence of bacterial endotoxins is a critical safety measure, as these substances can trigger a potent inflammatory response even in a sterile product.

 This protein clots in the presence of even minute quantities of endotoxin.
-A successful test confirms that the final product is free from these pyrogenic (fever-inducing) substances, ensuring the safety of your injectable Testosterone, Gonadorelin, or at the molecular level.
+A successful test confirms that the final product is free from these pyrogenic (fever-inducing) substances, ensuring the safety of your injectable Testosterone, Gonadorelin, or peptide therapy at the molecular level.

 References